 How do firms transact?
 Guesstimation and Validation of Financial Transaction Networks with Satisfiability

 Christos Tsigkanos, Alessio Arleo, Johannes Sorger and Schahram Dustdar

 Claudio Menghi, Christos Tsigkanos, Carlo Ghezzi, Patrizio Pelliccione and Thorsten Berger

-(journal submission) open arxiv version
+(journal submission) arxiv version

 POET: Privacy on the Edge with Bidirectional Data Transformations

 Nianyu Li, Christos Tsigkanos, Zhi Jin, Schahram Dustdar, Zhenjiang Hu and Carlo Ghezzi